Life at Deloitte

 Everybody has a story.
 It is what uniquely defines each of us and helps others better understand who we really are.
 At Deloitte, we realize that it’s through the telling of stories that we help break down barriers, find common ground, and provide a platform for a shared experience; one that encourages expressing our authentic selves and strengthens our inclusive culture.
 Watch videos from our leaders below.

-In an effort to continue education and action around Inclusion, the Uncovering Talent Survey is offered to organizations who want to understand more about the incidence, impact and source of the covering demands experienced in the workplace.
+In an effort to continue education and action around Inclusion, the Uncovering Talent Survey is offered to organizations who want to understand more about the incidence, impact, and source of the covering demands experienced in the workplace.

 Inclusion Strategy Labs

-The Inclusion Strategy lab is focused on assisting clients with a change related to their Inclusion efforts such as a change in leadership, a mind shift change toward an expanded definition of Inclusion or refresh of their efforts and initiatives.
+The Inclusion Strategy lab is focused on assisting clients with a change related to their inclusion efforts such as a change in leadership, a mind shift change toward an expanded definition of inclusion, or refresh of their efforts and initiatives.

 The objective is to use the Lab framework to create an information-sharing and idea-generating discussion around a client’s inclusion strategy.
+Learn how you can develop and refine your inclusion strategy.

 Billie Jean King Leadership Initiative